zyd5csi8/Tableau-10-Desktop-QA/README.md

 Exam notes with links to questions, and solutions that exemplify what's needed / asked in the Tableau 10 QA Exam.

-Large part of the content from @igponce, really appreicate it.
+Large part of the content from **@igponce**, really appreicate it.

 This note mainly follow the structure of Exam Prep Guid.
-I also added some contents from course "Data Visual and Communication" by Hettie Tabor.
+I also added some contents from course **"Data Visual and Communication"** by **Hettie Tabor**.

 Hopefully enough to pass (75%).